disk91/helium-conditions/eula.md

-# Helium-IoT services, User conditions
+# Helium-IoT services, End User License Agreament and User Conditions

 By registering to Helium IoT services, accessible on the following URL:
 - console.helium-iot.xyz